Sheamus: The Bar (2016–2019)

 On 28 January 2018, The Bar won back the title at Royal Rumble, setting the record for the most reigns as a team at four.
 Earlier in the Royal Rumble match, Sheamus entered at number 11 and was quickly eliminated by Heath Slater, lasting just one second in the match.
 Following consecutive losses to Titus Worldwide (Apollo Crews and Titus O'Neil) on Raw, they defended their title against the two at Elimination Chamber, retaining successfully at the event on 25 February.
-On 12 March episode of Raw, after Braun Strowman single-handedly won a tag team battle royale to determine the number one contenders for their tag titles at WrestleMania 34 although he lacked a partner, Raw General Manager Kurt Angle still allowed Strowman to wrestle for the titles, under the provision that he reveal his mystery partner at the event.
+On the 12 March episode of Raw, after Strowman single-handedly won a tag team battle royale to determine the number one contenders for their tag team titles at WrestleMania 34 although he lacked a partner, Angle, by then Raw General Manager, still allowed Strowman to wrestle for the titles, under the provision that he reveal his mystery partner at the event.
 At the event on 8 April, Strowman revealed his partner to be a 10 year old fan called Nicholas.
-The Bar was defeated by Strowman and Nicholas, therefore losing the tag team title and in turn making Nicholas the youngest champion of any kind in WWE history.
+The Bar was defeated by Strowman and Nicholas, therefore losing the tag team titles and in turn making Nicholas the youngest champion of any kind in WWE history.